Places of Interest

 A complete collection of the local newspaper and an archive is housed at the museum.

-The museum operates the Barrhead Visitor Information Centre from May to September.
+The museum operates the Barrhead Visitor Information Centre from June 1st to the Labour Day long weekend

 Barrhead Grain Elevators